konstantiniakovlev/smart-home-micro-controllers/README.md

 # Micro-controllers

 ## Test locally
+To be able to quickly flash multiple files at a time to the Raspberry Pi Pico, we need to install adafruit-ampy module:\
+``pip install adafruit-ampy``.

 To test code on Raspberry Pi Pico while connected to local system, we first need to install rshell:\
 ```pip install rshell```.\